 President Obama’s historic executive action on immigration impacts Los Angeles more than any other city, affecting approximately 250,000 people.
-Mayor Garcetti led a panel with special guests Deputy Secretary of Homeland Security Alejandro Mayorkas, President & CEO of the California Community Foundation Antonia Hernandez, and LA City’s Chief of the Office of Immigrant Affairs Linda Lopez to discuss how LA’s leadership can make the largest such program in history a success for all Angelenos.
+Mayor Garcetti led a panel with special guests Deputy Secretary of Homeland Security Alejandro Mayorkas, President & CEO of the California Community Foundation Antonia Hernandez, and Los Angeles Chief of Immigrant Affairs Linda Lopez to discuss how L.A.’s leadership can make the largest such program in history a success for all Angelenos.

-At the event itself, over $3 million dollars in commitments were announced, including by the California Community Foundation, the California Endowment, and the Weingart Foundation.
-The City will work with the County and LAUSD to expand their direct contact with LA’s eligible communities, share the importance of enrollment and information about the process, dispel myths and fears, and ultimately become trusted allies for families.
+At the event itself, over $3 million dollars in commitments were announced, including commitments by the California Community Foundation, the California Endowment, and the Weingart Foundation.
+The City will work with the County and the School District to expand their direct contact with L.A.’s eligible communities, share the importance of enrollment and information about the process, dispel myths and fears, and ultimately become trusted allies for families.

 This was the seventh gathering in the Engage LA series.